GodLis/Mev_testing_php/task1/README.md

 To start a PHP CLI script you need to do the following:

-1. if you don`t have PHP interpretator earlier you need install php:
+If you don`t have PHP interpretator earlier you need install php:

 $ sudo apt-get install php

-2. specify the path to the autoload file and doing:
+Specify the path to the autoload file and doing:

 $ php autoload.php